Why choose us?

 Working with our partners, our teacher training courses will provide you with the specialist teaching skills, knowledge and experience and you can be rest assured that we will do our best to fully prepare you for your new career as a teacher.

-We provide a Lead Delivery Partner centred route which is a partnership between STTA and either Sheffield Hallam University or the University of Sheffield, depending on the teacher training course you choose to study.
-The training is a mix of academic university based study, with additional specialist training delivered by STTA's expert colleagues as well as two school placements providing you with practical hands-on experience in the classroom.
+Our teacher training programme is a partnership between STTA and either Sheffield Hallam University or the University of Sheffield, depending on the teacher training course you choose to study.
+The training is a mix of academic, university-based study, with additional specialist training delivered by STTA's expert colleagues as well as two school placements that provide practical hands-on experience in the classroom.

-You will gain Qualified Teacher Status and a PGCE accredited from the university after successfully completing your course.
+You will gain Qualified Teacher Status and a PGCE accredited from the university after successfully completing your training.

 Benefits of our teacher training course: